-- A civil ceremony can take place in a Register Office or other building licensed for marriage ceremonies.
-The ceremony is conducted by a Registration Officer, which must be of a strictly non-religious nature; and
+- a civil ceremony can take place in a Register Office or other building licensed for marriage ceremonies.
+The ceremony is conducted by a Registration Officer and must be of a strictly non-religious nature;

 For details of charges for marriage arrangements and ceremonies, see: Fees .

 Since 1st April 1995, the Marriage Act 1994 has allowed suitable premises to be licensed for marriage ceremonies.
 You can marry at any approved premises in England or Wales, irrespective of the district where you live.
 For a list of approved premises in Calderdale, see: Approved venues for ceremonies .

 To book a marriage at an approved venue, you must contact them.

 Note: You will need to book Registration Officers from the local Register Office, to conduct the ceremony.

 To marry at a Church of England or Wales, you or your partner normally need to live within churches' parish.
 Although, you can often marry at a church if you are a regular worshipper there.